principles of Sustainable Tourism

 You can find the carbon foot counter (Excel) from the link below.

 The definition of responsible tourism is based on the same principles as sustainable tourism, yet, it is not the exact same thing.
 Sustainability is a goal that can be achieved only by people taking responsibility together with each other.
 Responsible tourism is about taking responsibility and acting to make tourism sustainable.

 The global travel market has adopted the Cape Town Declaration definition of responsible tourism which encourages the industry to take responsibility for making tourism more sustainable and demonstrate their responsibility.

 A responsible tourist can make a difference with their choices e.g. by finding out about the destination and different options already before the trip.
 Responsible service providers can make the decision-making easier by offering information and guidance.

-A graduate of tourism studies programme, Anna Tiippana, surveyed company owners’ thoughts on responsible tourism in Saimaa Geopark area in her thesis.
+A graduate of tourism studies programme, Anna Tiippana, surveyed company owners’ thoughts on responsible tourism in Saimaa Geopark area (in Finnish) in her thesis.
 According to the results, the majority of entrepreneurs in tourism are willing to invest in responsibility in the future.
 When communicating about responsibility, the companies want to concretise the topic and emphasise the values behind responsible actions.
 The aim is to develop less consuming services, prolong the visitors’ stay in the destination, and use renewable natural resources when possible.